William Christian Bullitt Jr.: The Sudetenland crisis

 On 21 June 1938, Bullitt in "a very private letter that requires no answer" to Roosevelt charged that Bonnet had told him that the Roosevelt administration was about to break American law by shipping 200 war planes to Republican Spain via France.
-Gracie Hall Roosevelt, the brother of the First Lady Eleanor Roosevelt, then arrived in Paris with the claim that the president was indeed in the process of breaking the arms embargo by shipping 200 American aircraft to the Spanish Republicans.
-When Bullitt stated he had knew nothing of this plan, Hall Roosevelt stated he had sent from America by the president to tell him.
+The First Lady, Eleanor Roosevelt, held more leftwing views than her husband, and she had long been pressing him to send aid to Republican Spain despite the arms embargo passed by Congress in January 1937.
+Gracie Hall Roosevelt, the brother of the First Lady, then arrived in Paris with the claim that the president was indeed in the process of breaking the arms embargo by shipping 200 American aircraft to the Spanish Republicans.
+When Bullitt stated he had known nothing of this plan, Hall Roosevelt stated he had sent from America by the president to tell him.
 When informed by Bullitt, the State Department had shut down the scheme.